A dark matter hail: Detecting macroscopic dark matter with asteroids, planetary rings, and craters: Orbit evaporation

-Before proceeding, it is interesting to point out the effect of this square root on the calculation.
-One might naively expect that this estimate should be independent of dark matter mass, since a smaller mass implies less momentum transfer but proportionately more collisions.
+Before proceeding, it is important to point out the effect of this square root on the calculation.
+One might naively expect that the evaporation of Solar System bodies should be independent of dark matter mass, since a smaller mass implies less momentum transfer but proportionately more collisions.
 However, averaging over the isotropy of the dark matter and the resulting random walk of the object's momentum is responsible for this $\sqrt{k}$ growth which ultimately breaks the degeneracy in dark matter mass.
+As the dark matter mass decreases, we easily see that $\vec{v}_f-\vec{v_o} \propto \sqrt{m}\rightarrow0$ and we recover the required result that a continuous force rotated around $2\pi$ will not have impacted the final velocity of the object.
+Of course, it would be interesting to consider what the actual displacement of the object would look like over one full (or partial) orbit of the galaxy---this could lead to more sensitive constraints which we leave to a more detailed forthcoming analysis of this effect.